Waste to Energy operators

 That being said, waste incineration generates the emission of significant amounts of pollutants.
 Emissions by EfW facilities, especially considering they are often located in urban environments, are strictly controlled and must comply with the most stringent limit values.

-Energy from waste: the most stringent norms around
+Energy from waste: the most stringent regulations around

 Gases, heavy metals and organic pollutants